rakeshmick/AndroidCalenderEspressoTest/README.md

 * When validating the final created event, if the even is down and not visible, then the test will fail.
 I need to add a work around like swiping to reach the element and verify it.
+* as of now only passing the hr of duration from gherkin, the code to add both hr minutes are already implemented